udaan-iitt/editions/2022_Winter/Secondchance.md

 ---
-title: "A Second Chance?"
+title: A Second Chance?
-category: "Experiences"
+category: Experiences
-date: "2021-01-30 11:00:00 +09:00"
+date: 2021-01-30 11:00:00 +09:00
-desc: "Some fourth years were asked what would they do differently if they could go back in time and do B.Tech again.
+desc: Some fourth years were asked what would they do differently if they could go back in time and do B.Tech again.
 We asked another fourth year to react to these responses.
-Was it a toast or a roast?"
+Was it a toast or a roast?
-thumbnail: "./images/timetravel.jpg"
+thumbnail: ./images/timetravel.jpg
-authors: "Some fourth years"
+authors: Some fourth years
 starred: true
-abio: "NONE"
+abio: NONE
-alt: "A Second Chance?"
+alt: A Second Chance?
 ---
 >*DISCLAIMER: The one who compiled this piece was in an extremely cranky mood, so please keep that in mind before reading any further.*
 >